 Comcast (CMCSA) Received its Third Buy in a Row

-After Benchmark Co. and Goldman Sachs gave Comcast (NASDAQ: CMCSA) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Timothy Horan maintained a Buy rating on Comcast today and set a price target of $50.00.
-The company’s shares closed last Monday at $47.44, close to its 52-week high of $47.74.
+After Benchmark Co. and Goldman Sachs gave Comcast (NASDAQ: CMCSA) a Buy rating last month, the company received another Buy, this time from Rosenblatt Securities.
+Analyst Bernie McTernan reiterated a Buy rating on Comcast yesterday and set a price target of $51.00.
+The company’s shares closed last Monday at $45.65, close to its 52-week high of $47.74.

-According to TipRanks.com, Horan is a top 100 analyst with an average return of 17.7% and a 77.6% success rate.
-Horan covers the Technology sector, focusing on stocks such as GTT Communications, Boingo Wireless, and CenturyLink.
+According to TipRanks.com, McTernan is a 3-star analyst with an average return of 4.2% and a 56.3% success rate.
+McTernan covers the Services sector, focusing on stocks such as Charter Communications, World Wrestling, and MSG Networks.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Comcast with a $51.86 average price target, representing a 9.2% upside.
-In a report issued on January 15, Rosenblatt Securities also reiterated a Buy rating on the stock with a $52.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Comcast with a $51.86 average price target, an 11.4% upside from current levels.
+In a report issued on January 15, Goldman Sachs also maintained a Buy rating on the stock with a $50.00 price target.

 See today’s analyst top recommended stocks >>